iiab/iiab/roles/kolibri/README.rst

 Kolibri README
 ==============

-This role installs Kolibri, an open-source educational platform specially designed to provide offline access to a wide range of quality, openly licensed educational contents in low-resource contexts like rural schools, refugee camps, orphanages, and also in non-formal school programs.
+This Ansible role installs Kolibri within Internet-in-a-Box.
+Kolibri is an open-source educational platform specially designed to provide offline access to a wide range of quality, openly licensed educational contents in low-resource contexts like rural schools, refugee camps, orphanages, and also in non-formal school programs.

 Access
 ------